 Items Included in the Monthly Fee

-The Children’s Programs do not charge for meals, formula, most field trips, and special visitors to the program, sun screen, toothpaste, toothbrushes and other program specific items.
+The Children’s Programs do not charge for meals, formula, most field trips, and special visitors to the program, toothpaste, toothbrushes and other program specific items.

 Vacation and Sick Days